erinn/comodo_proxy/README.md

     s2i build https://github.com/erinn/comodo_proxy docker.io/centos/python-36-centos7 comodo_proxy:latest

-Or if you have paid for a RHEL system:
+Or if you wish to use the now free RHEL UBI containers:

-    s2i build https://github.com/erinn/comodo_proxy registry.access.redhat.com/rhscl/python-36-rhel7 comodo_proxy:latest
+    s2i build https://github.com/erinn/comodo_proxy registry.redhat.io/ubi8/python-36 comodo_proxy:latest

 This will provide you with a docker container tagged 'comodo_proxy' which you will then need to start with the appropriate mount points, see below.